Chia-Network/chia-docs/docs/cli-reference/datalayer.md

 | -f            | --fingerprint   | INTEGER | False    | Set the fingerprint to specify which wallet to use                                                      |
 | -h            | --help          | None    | False    | Show a help message and exit                                                                            |

+The proof is a proof of inclusion that a given key, value pair is in the specified datalayer store by chaining the Merkle hashes up to the published on-chain root hash.

+A user can generate a proof for multiple k,v pairs in the same datastore.

 <details>
 <summary>Example</summary>